These Red Wine Braised Short Ribs make an easy, yet impressive dinner! The ribs will be fall-apart tender and the sauce is rich and flavorful.

 This post contains affiliate links for your convenience.
 See our Disclosure Statement for more information.

 I made beef short ribs in red wine sauce many years ago and fell in love with them.
 Naturally this meant that I had to perfect the recipe and make them for everyone else!
-I think I’m addicted to trying to impress people with food, but with these Red Wine Braised Short Ribs, it’s so easy to do!
+I think I’m kind of hooked on trying to impress people with food, but with these Red Wine Braised Short Ribs, it’s so easy to do!

 My mom was the first person to try them.
 She was visiting me when I live in Colorado Springs for a few days.
 I was going through a rough time, and it wasn’t easy for her to drop everything and come out there from Florida, but she did.
-Of course, I did everything I could to thank her, including make dinner!
-I actually love to cook for my parents.
-I don’t think I ever make anything she made us for dinner growing up, but they always love my food anyway!
+Of course, I did everything I could to thank her, including making dinner every night!
+I actually love to cook for my parents now.
+I rarely make anything she made us for dinner growing up, but they always enjoy my food anyway!

-She loved the ribs!
+Back to the ribs – she loved them!
 I always serve them with carrots over mashed potatoes.
-Whether my my has ever attempted to make them herself, I don’t know.
-But, she often reminds me that I need to make her these ribs again, and my Coconut Curry Chicken.
+My mom never makes them for herself, even though it really is an easy recipe.
+But, she often reminds me that I need to make her these ribs again, along with my Coconut Curry Chicken recipe.

 I have so many other recipes I’d love for her to taste test for me, but I don’t see her enough.
 Thankfully, my own little family is always sure to let me know their favorites!
-The last time I made these ribs for them (when I took the photos for this post!), my fiance asked, “Why don’t we eat this more often?”
+The last time I made these ribs for them, my fiancé asked, “Why don’t we eat this more often?”